 Go through the components in a tree to manually disable un-necessary re-renders, or delay re-rendering after some animation has completed.
 Never use React-Router here.
 Not advisable for native needs because it keeps all previous views from the stack active which spurs problems.

-I am not a fan of RN’s way of handling issues.
+I am not a fan of React Native’s way of handling issues.
 This is my opinion.
 Yours might differ.
 Usually, I’ll check on the internet if I’m having an issue and go to a report that might have the answer to my problem.
 This only frustrates me further because the thread was closed because of inactivity.
 Comments will be active and people will ask to re-open it.
 That leads to opening it as a new issue.
 The chase continues only to realize later native is the only way to go.

 Further Reading -